2025 CCIC Legislative Agenda

 Advocate for the Independent Colleges to be Included in Workforce & Economic Development Strategies

-CCIC will continue to educate lawmakers about the economic impact of the independent college sector as anchor institutions in the state.
+CCIC will continue to educate lawmakers about the economic impact of the independent college sector as anchor institutions in the state and partners in economic development.

 In addition, we will advocate to ensure that the independent college sector continues to be considered a key partner in state workforce development strategies with a specific focus on educating policymakers around our capacity to support efforts to: